Maria Spiropulu: Awards

 as a Fellow of the American Association for the Advancement of Science, "for her leadership in experimental high-energy physics, in particular for her pioneering efforts in the experimental search for supersymmetry and extra dimensions."
 In 2014, she was made a Fellow of the American Physical Society.

+Spiropulu was the winner of the inaugural RSAC Frontier Award, presented at the RSAC Conference on March 25, 2026 in San Francisco.
+The award "recognizes visionary individuals, teams, and early stage ventures developing disruptive technologies with the potential to reshape security, privacy, and digital trust worldwide".